fission-codes/spec/dialog/dialog/dataflow.md

 ## 2.9.11 Distinct Trace Operator

-(TODO Like with JoinStream and JoinTrace, it may make more sense to specify this alongside the Distinct operator as suggestions for incrementalizing it).
+(TODO Like with Join Stream and Join Trace, it may make more sense to specify this alongside the Distinct operator as suggestions for incrementalizing it).

 A variant of [Distinct](#293-distinct-operator) that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
 It computes the distinct elements of a [ZSet](#21-zset) in its first argument, with respect to a [Trace](#23-trace) in its second, returning them in a new ZSet.
 The resulting ZSet has no timestamps associated with any element.